Depositors

 |---|---|---|---|

-| 1 | Request withdrawal from atRISKUSDC vault | 7 days | Receive RISKUSDC |
+| 1 | Request withdrawal from atRISKUSD vault | 7 days | Receive RISKUSD |

-| 2 | Redeem RISKUSDC for USDC | None; immediate transaction when checks pass | Receive USDC |
+| 2 | Redeem RISKUSD for USDC | None; immediate transaction when checks pass | Receive USDC |

-Step 1: Unstake atRISKUSDC
+Step 1: Unstake atRISKUSD

 When you request withdrawal from the vault: